SsalDduck/Adversarial-Attack-with-Semantic-Segmantation/README.md

   Run Adimg_generator src, You can easily genaerate perturbation.\
   According to paper, Main idea of DAG is gradient with fake GT.\
   There are three types of denseadversarial attack.\
   DAG_A , DAG_B , DAG_C .
-Their difference is way to make fake GT.
+Their difference is way to make fake GT.\
+  Those 3 methods reference are from https://github.com/sky4689524/Pytorch_AdversarialAttacks

   ---